 Peter S. Kierst, director of Hamlet also serves as Artistic Director of the NMSF.
-He has directed Julius Caesar, Richard III, Romeo & Juliet, Henry Iv and Henry V, The Importance of Being Earnest, All is Calm and dozens of other plays at the Vortex, Albuquerque Little Theatre, Mother Road and other Albuquerque theatres.
+He has directed Hamlet, Julius Caesar, The Merchant of Venice, Richard III, Romeo & Juliet, Henry IV and Henry V, The Importance of Being Earnest, All is Calm and many other plays at The Vortex, Albuquerque Little Theatre, Mother Road and other Albuquerque theatres.
 As an actor, he has appeared in Who’s Afraid of Virginia Wolf, Sleuth, A Life in the Theatre, The Lion in Winter, The Tempest and others.
-He is a member of the Vortex Board, where he serves as secretary and as a member of the Artistic Committee.
+He was Artistic Director of The Vortex from 1981-83, and currently serves on its Board of Directors.
 He is a professor of political science at UNM.